yesihaveidea/myrtille/DOCUMENTATION.md

 	- Check the gateway windows event logs, particulary regarding .NET.
 	- Retry with debug enabled and check logs (into the "log" folder).
 You can change their verbosity level in config (but be warned it will affect peformance and flood the disk if set too verbose).

+- Some characters/keys are not working as expected
+	- Keyboard is mapped to english/US layout by default.
+Try to add that layout to your server (and select it when connected).

 - I don't have a mouse (or a right button), how can I Right-Click? (i.e.: on a touchpad or iOS device)
 	- You can toggle on the "Right-Click" button into the toolbar, then touch or left-click the screen to trigger a right-click at that position